 Carte de séjour

-The carte de séjour (CDS) is a physical card that is granted by the French préfecture (in France).
-You most commonly receive one upon renewing your VLS-TS when starting your second year of living in France.
-In this case, it will be in the same category as your original visa.
+For a simple renewal, the carte de séjour remains in the same category as your original visa, with all of the same rights, obligations, and restrictions.
 It is also possible to change categories, depending on your purpose for being in France.
 For example, I arrived on a visa “visiteur,” but I married a Frenchman, so I later applied for a carte de séjour “vie privée et familiale.”
-In some instances, you might apply for your card shortly after your arrival to France, like if you are traveling on a visa “passeport talent.”

 carte de séjour